Crash analysis on windows

-The information required for debugging in Visual Studio is shown in the figure below.
+The information required when debugging in Visual Studio is shown in the figure below.

 Exception thrown at 0x00007FFB7747317B (EasyAR.dll) in HelloAR.exe: 0xC0000005: Access violation writing location 0x0000000000009C40.